RP2/rom-validate-web/README.md

 ## ✨ Features

-- **Client-side Processing**: Files are processed locally when possible for privacy
+- **Complete Client-side Processing**: All files are processed locally in your browser for privacy
 - **Smart Platform Detection**: Intelligent size-based and filename-based platform detection
 - **Optimized Performance**: Sequential DAT loading with early exit on match detection
 - **Multiple Platform Support**: Nintendo, Sony, Sega, and more